Learning Emacs More Effectively

 In other words: you want to know what command

 C-x * q runs so that you can understand it better.
-Introducing
+What you need is

-describe-key, a command that lets you enter any key sequence; if the sequence is bound to a command, it will tell you what it is.
+describe-key, a nifty little command that lets you enter any key sequence; if the sequence is bound to a command, it will tell you what it is.

 You can either call it manually via